janjan/vintage-ergo-layouts/patents.md

 ## 1970

-### 1073 US3929216A - Input keyboards
+### 1973 - US3929216A - Input keyboards

 **Authors**: Harvey Einbinder **Submission**: 1973-09-04 **Published**: 1975-12-30

-**Claims**: " The keyboards are split into rotated halves containing curved key rows and slanted key tops of variable height **to follow the architecture of the hand**."
+**Claims**: "The keyboards are split into rotated halves containing curved key rows and slanted key tops of variable height **to follow the architecture of the hand**."

 **Notes**: Todo